 Simple is what we are all about.
 We keep life simple for the kids during the summer, a time when what they really need is simple fun.
 Less pressure, no drama, no traditional academic classes, yet strengthening, growing and stretching their minds, all while having a good time.

 We believe passionately that all kids deserve at least part of their summer to be fun, carefree, safe and active.
-Located in Montgomery County, MD, OutDoor Strong is a new, free, Summer Camp program offering middle school aged youth an unforgettable summer experience.
+Located in Montgomery County, MD, OutDoor Strong is a free Summer Camp program offering middle school aged youth an unforgettable summer experience.
 Our premise, our formula, is quite basic – we keep things simple.
 OutDoor Strong exists for youth who typically would not have an opportunity to participate in a summer camp environment.

 The camp was founded by Nancy Balph, who became inspired after watching a “60 Minutes” interview of St. Benedict’s Prep School for Boys, located in Newark, New Jersey.
 We would encourage anyone reading this to take 12 minutes and watch the “60 Minutes” piece, found on their web site, www.sbp.org.
 This interview tracked the lives of boys who attended the school and the success rate is undeniable.
 The school has transformed thousands of young boys into proud, wholesome and upstanding young men.
 They are using a tried and true approach and it works.
 The goal of OutDoor Strong is to create a similar environment, minus the academics.